aptos-labs/aptos-core/developer-docs-site/docs/tutorials/index.md

 If you are new to the Aptos blockchain, begin with these quickstarts before you get into in-depth development.
 These tutorials will help you become familiar with how to develop for the Aptos blockchain using the Aptos SDK.

-Note, they should be used only in the [Aptos devnet or testnet environments](../nodes/aptos-deployments.md).
+Note, these tutorials should be used only in the [Aptos devnet environment](../nodes/aptos-deployments.md).

 ## Adjust network and funding source